-We’re hearing a lot of talk about wanting to “get back to normal” — meaning, the way things used to be before the COVID-19 pandemic spread to the U.S. We are impatient.
+We’ve hears a lot of talk about wanting to “get back to normal” — meaning, the way things used to be before the COVID-19 pandemic.
+We are impatient.
 We are frustrated.
 We are restless.
 We all want this public health crisis to be over, and the transition to economic recovery to begin.

 Despite the heroic efforts of many, here’s what pre-COVID-19 “normal” looked like from where we sit:

 - Over 46 million Americans living in poverty, about 15 million of whom are children

 - Share of wealth increasing for the top 1% of American households, while shrinking for the bottom 90%

 - Communities of color facing longstanding disparities in health and health care